Nina Rees

 Senior Fellow, George W. Bush Institute

-Nina has been a guest on Bloomberg, CNBC, C-SPAN, Fox News, MSNBC's Morning Joe, and PBS’s NewsHour.
+Nina has appeared on Bloomberg, CNBC, C-SPAN, Fox News, MSNBC’s Morning Joe, and PBS’s NewsHour.
 Her articles and opinions have been published in The New York Times, USA Today, The Wall Street Journal, and The Washington Post.
-Washingtonian named her one of Washington DC’s Most Influential People in 2021, 2022 and 2023.
+Washingtonian named her one of Washington DC’s Most Influential People in 2021, 2022, and 2023.

 Nina Rees Library Contributions